Mercedes-AMG Black Series Old And New Share The Camera In Shmee Video

 Seeing the two side by side makes the SLS look rather tame.

 A third of all Black Series models built by Mercedes and AMG got together in a video courtesy of famous YouTuber Shmee150 who brought his very own SLS Black Series to meet its spiritual successor.
-The two got together in Affalterbach, the heart of AMG, showing some massive design differences the Black Series has gone through since the ultimate SLS was released towards the end of 2012.
+The two had a tête-à-tête in Affalterbach, the heart of AMG, showing some massive design differences the Black Series has gone through since the ultimate SLS was released towards the end of 2012.

 The sixth member of the BS family adopts significantly more aggressive styling with extreme aero that makes you wonder how Mercedes-AMG managed to keep it road legal.
 By comparison, the SLS AMG BS has a considerably less striking design, although that all changes once you open the spectacular gullwing doors.